joepareti54/CustomerSegments/README.md

 The insight is that the following group is over-represented in the customer dataset than in the general population, and it could be the traget for a marketing action: male, approx 60 years old, german, interested in financial matters, money saver, investor, etc (more details in the notebook)

-Note: if you run the notebook YOU WILL NOT GET THE SAME DIAGRAM AS IN paragraph 3.3, however the conclusions hold.
+Note: if you run the notebook YOU WILL NOT GET THE SAME DIAGRAM as in paragraph 3.3, however the conclusions hold.
 Therefore you should see a cluster with label X with IDENTICAL characteristics as cluster #19 in the notebook.
-To illustrate this point I have created a simpler notebook that reproducs the behavior.
+To illustrate this point I have created a simpler notebook that reproducs the behavior: https://github.com/joepareti54/Test_PCA_K-means

 In addition, many assumptions were made on which data to drop.
 Those may affect the final results.
 The data preparation step was by far the most challenging task.